MichaelARestrepoross/game-inventory-web-application/readme.md

 ### Stretch Goals

-- Added  deufalt images for games with unloadable image url's.
+- Added  default images for games with unloadable image url's.
 - Added images for users who wish to have no imput for their desired game.
 - Added a counter for Added and removed games.
 That is live updated as the user adds or removes games from the game store.